rachelnaf/Predicting-Credit-Card-Approval/README.md

 # Predicting-Credit-Card-Approval
-In this guided project, I excersice my skills to solve a real-world data science problem.
-The problem here is the commercial banks receive a lot of applications for credit cards.
+Commercial banks receive a lot of applications for credit cards.
 Many of them get rejected for many reasons, like high loan balances, low income levels, or too many inquiries on an individual's credit report, for example.
 Manually analyzing these applications is mundane, error-prone, and time-consuming (and time is money!).
-In this project the task can be automated with the power of machine learning and pretty much every commercial bank does so nowadays.
+Luckily, this task can be automated with the power of machine learning and pretty much every commercial bank does so nowadays.
+In this project, I will build an automatic credit card approval predictor using machine learning techniques.

-# Guided Project
+The dataset used in this project is the Credit Card Approval dataset from the UCI Machine Learning Repository.

 # Project Tasks

 1. Credit card applications